Malnascudes/AWS-Account-Creation/AWS_account.md

 ## Give Administraive permissions to created User
 [Reference](https://docs.aws.amazon.com/singlesignon/latest/userguide/get-started-assign-account-access-admin-user.html)

-We will now give the `AdministratorAccess` permission set to all the users in the `Administrators` group, including the one created in the previous section.
+We will now give the `AdministratorAccess` permission set to all the users in the `Administrators` group so they can access all the created accounts (main, development and staging) with administrative permissions.

 * Under "*Multi-account permissions*" choose "*AWS accounts*"

+* Select all the accounts (the root user created in [first section](#create-a-standalone-aws-account) and the `Development` and `Staging` ones created in the [Additional Accounts section](#additional-accounts)) and click on "*Assign users or groups*"

 * Select the root user created in [first section](#create-a-standalone-aws-account) and click on "Assign users or groups"